waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Cuttable:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting.
 - **Steps:** Allows vertical movement between `ground` and `elevated_ground` tiles.
 - **Elevated Ground:** Walkable ground at a different elevation, accessible only via `steps`.
+- **Secret Switches:** Some statues contain hidden switches.
+Activating them can toggle the state of nearby gates, opening new paths.
+The switch at (3, 6) on 1F controls the gates at (17, 8) and (18, 8).

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities